 In-kind contributions are materials or services of non-cash donation by individuals or partners other than the applicant to support the project that would otherwise be a cash expense.
-Identify sources and the dollar value of in-kind non-cash donations should have a single line item and be calculated at their verifiable fair-market value with one total cost when possible.
+Identify sources and the dollar value of in-kind non-cash donations in a single line item and should be calculated at their verifiable fair-market value.
 As such there should be a line item for the expense at fair-market value on the expense side and a corresponding in-kind line item on the income side of the detailed project budget in order to maintain a balanced budget.